praise-laurine/quote-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+# Description
+ This is an angular app for quotes where a user can add a quote and can also like or dislike(upvote or dislike) other user's quotes.

+ # Languages
+ Agular CLI

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.